Diocese of Springfield in Illinois: History

-Diocese of Alton
+1857 to 1863

-Four years later in 1857, Pius IX suppressed the Diocese of Quincy and erected the new Diocese of Alton in Alton Illinois.
-He appointed Henry Juncker as the first bishop of Alton.
+In 1857, Pius IX suppressed the Diocese of Quincy and erected the new Diocese of Alton, keeping the same boundaries.
+He appointed Reverend Henry Juncker as the first bishop of Alton.
 At the time of Juncker's arrival, the diocese contained 58 churches, 30 mission stations, 18 priests, and 50,000 Catholics.
-Needing more priests, he traveled to Europe in 1857 to recruit them from France, Germany, Ireland and Italy for his diocese.
+Needing more priests, he traveled to Europe in 1857 to recruit clergy from France, Germany, Ireland, and Italy.
+The first Catholic church in Decatur, St. Patrick, opened in 1857.

-Juncker completed the first cathedral in the diocese in 1859, and founded two men's colleges, six girls' academies, a seminary, two hospitals, and one orphanage.
+Juncker completed the first cathedral in the diocese in 1859.
+He later founded six girls' academies, a seminary, two hospitals, and one orphanage.
 During one stay in Randolph County, a delegation from Red Bud, Illinois, asked Juncker to visit them.
 The townspeople said they had never seen a priest there.
 During his visit to Red Bud, Juncker heard confession from 1,000 Catholics and received a donation of land from a Protestant businessman for a new church.
+In 1860, the Franciscans opened St. Francis Solanus College in Quincy.
+Today, the college is Quincy University.

 When the American Civil War started in 1861, Juncker asked his parishioners to pray for peace.
 When the Union Army opened a medical camp for wounded soldiers in Cairo, Illinois, he sent priests and nuns there to provide support.

+1863 to 1923

 Juncker died in 1868.
 By the time of his death, the Diocese of Alton had 125 churches, over 100 priests, and 80,000 Catholics.

 Pius IX appointed Peter Baltes of the Diocese of Chicago as the second bishop of Alton in 1869.
-Baltes quickly instituted a constitution that outline practices with all the parishes.
+Baltes quickly instituted a constitution that outlined practices with all the parishes.
 Baltes issued a pastoral letter in 1879 that banned Catholics in his diocese from reading newspapers or journals that criticized the Catholic Church.
 He banned contemporary music from church services, replacing it with the Gregorian chant and Cecilian music.
-By the end of his tenure, the diocese included 109,000 Catholics, 177 priests, 126 parishes and 77 missions, 13 hospitals, three orphanages, two homes for the elderly, two men's colleges, a boys' high school, nine girls' academies, and 102 parochial schools with 11,000 students.In January 1884, 27 nuns died in a fire at the Convent of the Sisters of Notre Dame in Belleville.
+By the end of his tenure, the diocese included 109,000 Catholics, 177 priests, 126 parishes and 77 missions, 13 hospitals, three orphanages, two homes for the elderly, two men's colleges, a boys' high school, nine girls' academies, and 102 parochial schools with 11,000 students.

+In January 1884, 27 religious sisters died in a fire at the Convent of the Sisters of Notre Dame in Belleville.
 Baltes attended the funeral mass there, but was too sick to celebrate it.

 After Baltes died in 1886, Pope Leo XIII appointed James Ryan from the Diocese of Peoria as the third bishop of Alton.
-During his 35-year-long tenure, Ryan established 40 new churches and six hospitals, and increased the number of Catholics from 70,000 to over 87,000.
+During his 35-year tenure, Ryan established 40 new churches and six hospitals; the Catholic population of the diocese increased from 70,000 to over 87,000.
 He held the first diocesan synod in February 1889.